Maths

 Formative Assessment

-Where appropriate, pupils will be self-marking with a calculator and / or peer-marking throughout the lesson.
-Teachers and TAs will also mark throughout the lesson individually or whole class.
-This gives pupils instant feedback and allows them to act upon errors and misconceptions during the lesson.
-It also gives teachers a clearer picture of progress through the lesson and at the end of the lesson.
-These in-class assessments also inform planning for the coming lessons.
+Where appropriate, pupils will engage in self-marking with a calculator and/or peer-marking during the lesson.
+Teachers and TAs will also mark learning throughout the lesson, either individually or with the whole class.
+This provides instant feedback, allowing pupils to address errors and misconceptions immediately.
+It also offers teachers a clearer picture of pupil progress both during and at the end of the lesson.
+These in-class assessments help inform planning for future lessons.

-When marking, we use a Green Pen Learning (GPL) stamp to address misconceptions or expand on reasoning when necessary.
-There should be NO next step.
+When marking, we use a Green Pen Learning (GPL) stamp to address misconceptions or expand on reasoning where necessary.

 Maths books